binbinmods/TemporaryInjuries/TemporaryInjuries/README.md

 # Faster Fast Mode

-This is a simple mod that enables Ultrafast mode, making fast mode faster by skipping certain animations and the like.
+This is a simple mod that disables Permanent Injuries and replaces them with an increased cost to remove the injuries.

-Inspired by a similar mod by

 Any suggestions will be greatly appreciated.